BasudevDalai/2-step_Spoiled_Vegetable_Recognition_System/README.md

 # 2-step_Spoiled_Vegetable_Recognition_System
 This project was a part of the work done by me and my team for All India Research Championship organized at IIT Kanpur.
 This is a CNN based image recognition model made on keras and tensorflow.
 The dataset was quite small and the overall validation accuracy obtained was 89% on the validation set.
+In this project, the first step was to identify the vegetable using image classification which would easily classify the visible surface rottening of the vegetable.
+The second step was to check the vegetable through the gases it releases after getting spoiled using different using arduino and different sensors